|

 The Dartmouth Open Oven

-On Saturdays in Leighton Dillman Park volunteers run a free pizza oven from 12 to 3 p.m. running May through November.
+On Saturdays in Leighton Dillman Park volunteers run a free pizza oven from 12 p.m to 3 p.m. from May to November.
 Students also run the oven in June through August during the same time on Thursdays.

 |